Njhin/Jeu_Puissance4_Java_Console/README.md

-# Java console game: Connect 4
+# Java console game : Connect 4

 One player versus one player mode